cyber4paleo/cyber4paleo.github.io/_projects/team_bayes.md

-title: BayeStat
+title: Team Bayes
 layout: page
-concept: "Making the world a better place" (Erlicht Bachman) .
+concept: Bringing about the earthly reign of Rev. Bayes on the paleo-bio-geo-sciences
 ---

 # Team Members